schnitzi/parkrun-map/README.md

 markers.
 To assist with this process, set the flag to generate the output file with marked grid lines.

+The executable class is org.computronium.parkrunmap.ParkrunMap.
 The program accepts these options:

     -d FILE, --data FILE
         Read parkrun data from the given file.